yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-load-balancer-agent-pu.markdown

 GigaSpaces can host JEE Web Applications in a Grid Service Container using Jetty as a Web Server.
 Because of GigaSpaces' virtualized infrastructure your application is supposed to be unaware of its location (its host container and machine), or topology (such as the number of instances).
 This can lead to problems with web applications, for example for a load-balancer to detect where the instances (and how many) are running in the GigaSpaces Containers.

-GigaSpaces provides an example in the {{tools}} folder of the product that shows how to proactively inform an Apache load-balancer about the endpoints so that it can be dynamically refreshed upon change of the topology.
+GigaSpaces provides an example in the `tools` folder of the product that shows how to proactively inform an Apache load-balancer about the endpoints so that it can be dynamically refreshed upon change of the topology.

 !GRA:Images3^WebLoadBalancerAgentPU.jpg!